Veozen/CtrlRound/Readme.md

 - **by**                : list of column names on which to aggregate the input DataFrame
 - **margins**           : list of lists of column names indicating which grouping to aggregate.
 Can be empty, in which case all grouping and subgrouping are aggregated.
 Controlling the rounding on a subset of margins will improve the run-time but will leave the other margins free to potentially deviate far from their original values.
 - **var**               : column to be aggregated
 - **distance_max**      : whether or not to include the maximum distance in the list of distances used to sort partial solutions.
-Not including it reduces the run-time.
+Not including it results in fewer partial solutions expanded and reduces the run-time.
 Default is False.
+- **distance_total**    : whether or not to add the distance on the margin with the distance on the interior cells as a sorting criterion.
+If True sorting will be done according to this sum instead of the margin sum then interior sum.
+Default is False.
 - **rounding_base**     : the rounding base.
 Has to be greater than 0.
 Default is 1.
 - **fix_rounding_dist** : if an entry is close to a rounded value by p% of the rounding base, round that entry to its closest rounded value and remove the other rounded value from consideration for that entry.
 This reduces the search space and run time at the cost of the quality of the solution.
 Default is 0 which means that cells that are already exactly rounded wont change.
 - **max_heap_size**     : the maximum size of the heap.
 Has to be greater than 2.
 Default is 1000.
 A smaller heap will lead to faster run-time at the cost of the quality of the solution.
+- **reset_heap_fraction** : size of the heap after purging as a percentage of the maximum size.
+Default is 0.75

 **output:**
 A dictionary with the following keys: